oNezh/Grav-Astro-Web/description_research_activities.md

 Joseph is a PhD student.
 He is working on Buffalo data to constrain dark matter through strong gravitational lensing through the software Lenstool.
 He also probes theories of modified gravity.
 He additionally is interested in questioning the usual lensing approximations.

 * Lawrence Hou Dam:
+Lawrence is interested in cosmic flows, the effects of local cosmic environment on observations, and testing the LCDM model, such as the assumption of statistical homogeneity and isotropy.
+He is also broadly interested in astrostatistics.

 * Sonia Akter Ema: